Philadelphia Following Too Closely Ticket Lawyer

 We are all aware of the aggravation that comes when we see a driver in our rearview mirror following too closely behind our car.
 And we are aggravated with good reason.
 With driving too closely you are left at the mercy of a person rather than numbers.
 We all innately know and feel that numbers are constant and reliable, whereas people are not.
 Driving too closely, also known as tailgating, behind another driver can greatly increase the likelihood of a collision.
 Maintaining a safe distance behind the vehicle in front of you is important, particularly if the vehicle in front comes to a sudden stop or quickly slow downs due to a change in traffic speed.

-Were you cited for following too closely?
+Were you cited for Following Too Closely?
 This means that you were deemed by the ticketing officer to have been driving at a distance too close to the vehicle in front of you.
 But what does that mean?
-How close is too close?
+How close exactly is too close?
 How are you supposed to be able to tell?
-What if it was only for a moment or to avoid a potentially more serious problem?
+What if it was only for a moment, or done to avoid a potentially more serious problem?

 Fighting the Law

 In Pennsylvania, following too closely is defined as following another vehicle “more closely than is reasonably prudent, having due regard for the speed of the vehicles and the traffic upon and the condition of the highway.”
 You will notice that this provides no quantifiable description, and as a result leaves this determination to the subjective analysis of a ticketing police officer.
 As a result, the entirety of the ticket hinges upon officer testimony – which your attorney should be prepared to aggressively question.

 Additionally, your attorney should be prepared to defend you upon the grounds that you should not have been ticketed if the specific situation falls under an exception under the law.
 You should not be ticketed if you are following closely because: